The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 26. Glastonbury Festival

 Does Glastonbury need an introduction?
 Probably not to us Brits with all the BBC coverage that seems to escalate every year.
+Glasto is known as one of the best festivals in the world, and it has thousands of loyal followers willing to book in their tickets months in advance.

 Well, just in case – it’s the biggest festival in the UK with over 200,000 in attendance.
 Glastonbury becomes a village for the duration of the festival and attracts the biggest names for the main stage.
 Food vendors flock, there’s a whole cider and real ale vibe going on, and there’s literally, not exaggerating, an entertainment tent to suit every taste – whatever you’re into.